lee-pham/mcal/README.md

   show 3 events per day and an indicator (e.g. 4 more) for those not displayed
 - The calendar always starts from the current week, and displays the next four (total 35 days).
 If the dates cross over to the new month, it's displayed in grey instead of black.
+- Timeline added to the bottom to closely honor the [original concept](https://www.youtube.com/watch?v=2KDkFgOHZ5I)

 ![MagInkCal Basics](https://user-images.githubusercontent.com/5581989/134775456-d6bacaca-03c7-4357-af28-7c06aa19ed90.png)